 By Kristyn Corrigan

 In today’s competitive landscape, customer insights alone are not enough for a business to thrive.
 A corporate culture of innovation is essential for survival.
 However, in many typical “commoditized” B2B categories like engineered components, chemicals and coatings and building materials, the pace of change can be slow.
 It’s not uncommon for product lines to experience minimal change over the course of many years.
-While these industries aren’t generally seen as innovative in the traditional sense; they often have the
+While these industries aren’t generally seen as innovative in the traditional sense; they often have the most to gain from innovation.

 Over the past several years, commodity product categories have seen a shift from product-focused innovation to experience-focused innovation.
 B2B companies have the power to innovate and compete on more than just purchase price.